Getting to know the program

 What type of projects and campaigns will the Mackay Youth Council run?

-Projects run by youth councils and forums around the world have covered a range of issues, including:
+The projects run by youth councils around the world have covered a range of issues, including:

 • Campaigns for mental health, LGBTIQ+ equality, poverty reduction, sustainability, safety and tourism